mb010/EquivariantSelfAttention/README.md

 ```

 ### Testing a model:
-Follow the example of [evaluations.ipynb](evaluations.ipynb) for model evaluation.
+Follow the example of [evaluation.ipynb](evaluation.ipynb) for model evaluation.

 ### Defining a model:
 To define your own model simply create a new config which follows the examples provided in [configs](configs).